opendilab/DI-engine-docs/source/23_visual/index.rst

 .. note::

-    In the document of DI engine, plantuml has been integrated, which can automatically generate images based on source code.
+    In the document of DI-engine, plantuml has been integrated, which can automatically generate images based on source code.
 For example, we can create the file ``plantuml-demo.puml`` under the current path.

     .. literalinclude:: plantuml-demo.puml
         :language: text